 Back to all Project Ideas / Reduce Water Use

-According to the EPA, each year more than 1 trillion gallons of water pass through our sink faucets in the United States.
+According to the Environmental Protection Agency, each year more than 1 trillion gallons of water pass through sink faucets in the United States.
 How and where is water being used around your school?

 Investigate bathroom faucets and toilets, locker room showers, the kitchen, science labs, art rooms – and don’t forget outside.
-Leaky faucets and spouts waste gallons and gallons of water every day, and a few small changes can make a big difference.
-Installing aerators and other simple strategies can reduce a sink's water flow by 30 percent or more!
+Leaky faucets, spouts and outdoor hoses waste gallons and gallons of water every day, and a few small changes can make a big difference.
+Installing aerators and other simple strategies can reduce a sink's water flow by 30% or more!

 - Contact the principal or a school facilities administrator to get their support for conducting a water audit in one of the school buildings.

 - Conduct a walk-through of your school and its grounds in search of all your water connections.